Motivic cohomology of fat points in Milnor range via formal and rigid geometries: Some definitions and recollections

 \subsection{Some finite push-forwards}

-The primary case we are interested in is when $\mathfrak{X} = \widehat{X}=\Spf (k[[t]])$, but in the middle of our arguments later (\S \ref{sec:strong graph}) we need a bit of push-forwards for cycles on some formal schemes finite over $\widehat{X}$.
+The primary case we are interested in is when $\mathfrak{X}$ is $ \widehat{X}=\Spf (k[[t]])$, but in the middle of our arguments later (\S \ref{sec:strong graph}) we need a bit of push-forwards for cycles on some formal schemes that are finite over $\widehat{X}$.
 In \S \ref{sec:pf}, we minimize our discussions only to those needed in this article.

 Recall (Fujiwara-Kato \cite[Definition 4.7.1, p.341]{FK}) a morphism $f: \mathfrak{X} \to \mathfrak{Y}$ of noetherian formal schemes is \emph{proper} if it is separated of finite type (\cite[Definition 4.6.2, p.336]{FK}) and universally closed (\cite[Definition 4.5.5, p.334]{FK}).
 When $\mathfrak{X}$ and $\mathfrak{Y}$ are both affine, a proper morphism $f$ between them is necessarily finite; recall (\cite[Proposition 4.2.1, Definition 4.2.2, pp.324--325]{FK}) that a morphism $f: \mathfrak{X} \to \mathfrak{Y}$ of noetherian formal schemes is \emph{finite}, if for any affine open subset $V= \Spf (A)$ of $\mathfrak{Y}$, $f^{-1} (V)$ is affine of the form $\Spf (B)$ for a ring $B$ that is a finitely generated $A$-module.